OWASP/CheatSheetSeries/cheatsheets/Securing_Cascading_Style_Sheets_Cheat_Sheet.md

 ## Risk \#2

-Let’s say, Santhosh has this habit of writing the descriptive selector names like `.profileSettings,` `exportUserData,` `.changePassword,` `.oldPassword,` `.newPassword,` `.confirmNewPassword` etc. Good programmers like to keep code readable and usable by other Code Reviewers of the team.
+Let's say, Santhosh has this habit of writing the descriptive selector names like `.profileSettings,` `exportUserData,` `.changePassword,` `.oldPassword,` `.newPassword,` `.confirmNewPassword` etc. Good programmers like to keep code readable and usable by other Code Reviewers of the team.
 The risk is that attackers could map these selectors to actual features of a web application.

-# Defensive Mechanisms to Mitigate Attacker’s Motivation
+# Defensive Mechanisms to Mitigate Attacker's Motivation

 ## Defense Mechanism